 | Payback Period | 8.4 months | 6 months | 13 months |

-The Verdict in One Line: Power BI wins on budget, Tableau wins on visualization beauty, Domo wins on data integration breadth.
-Your Microsoft 365 dependency and connector count are the real decision factors.
+Verdict in One Line: Power BI wins on budget, Tableau on visualization, Domo on connectors - Microsoft dependency and connector count are the real decision factors.

 Pricing Reality Check: What You’ll Actually Pay